rdkcentral/rdkb-halif-cellular-modem/docs/pages/CellularModemHalSpec.md

 There is no dependent API's is expected to be intialized for invoking CellularModem HAL client module.

-RDK CellularModem HAL doesn't mandates any predefined requirements for implementation of these API's. it is upto the 3rd party vendors to handle it appropriately to meet operational requirements.
+3rd party vendors will implement appropriately to meet operational requirements.
+This interface is expected to block if the hardware is not ready.

-For Independent API's 3rd party implementation is expected to work without any prerequisties.

-Failure to meet these requirements will likely result in undefined and unexpected behaviour.

 ## Threading Model